The Metaphysics Research Lab

 Frege, Meinong, and Mally.
 Our results are collated in the document

-(Ph.D./Philosophy), a Senior Research Scholar at CSLI.
-An online
+Zalta (Ph.D./Philosophy), a Senior Research Scholar in the Philosophy

-version of Principia Logico-Metaphysica can be found by following
+Logico-Metaphysica can be found by following the link

-the link to The Theory of Abstract Objects (see
+to The Theory of Abstract Objects (see below).
+In

-below).
-In published work, the theory has been applied to problems in
+published work, the theory has been applied to problems in the

 mathematics, and the history of philosophy.